juripetersen/d3a-hackathon-wayang/README.md

     - Apache Spark
     - Hadoop
     - Maven

+Make sure that docker is up and running.

 ### Step 1: Building the container
 In order to create the container, we need to build and start it: